 Talking to your child about their body autonomy will help create a safe space where they feel they can tell you if they are uncomfortable.

 Caregivers, do you have any more tips to help your child set their own boundaries?
-Let us know by tagging us on social media!
+Let us know by commenting below!